theangryangel/logstash-output-jdbc/examples/apache-phoenix-hbase-sql.md

 # Example: Apache Phoenix (HBase SQL)
   * Tested with Ubuntu 14.04.03 / Logstash 2.1 / Apache Phoenix 4.6
   * <!> HBase and Zookeeper must be both accessible from logstash machine <!>
+  * Please see apache-phoenix-thin-hbase-sql for phoenix-thin.
+The examples are different.
 ```
 input
 {